 – 7 free beautiful photos every 7 days.

 Now you have downloaded your photograph to your hard drive, we are going to need a photo editor to resize the pic and add text.
-Thanks to amazing and generous innovators, there are free design programs to your aide:
+Thanks to amazing innovators, there are free and premium programs to your aide:

-– this is for creating stunning visuals.
+– this is for creating stunning visuals, mainly for social media.
 If you haven’t tried out Canva, you don’t know what you are missing!

 – for when you just want to resize or crop a photo.